salcad/two-separate-todos-react-redux-rematch/README.md

 ## Quick start

-1. Clone this repo using `git clone https://github.com/salcad/two-separate-todos-react-redux.git`
+1. Clone this repo using `git clone https://github.com/salcad/two-separate-todos-react-redux-rematch.git`
-2. Move to the appropriate directory: `cd two-separate-todos-react-redux`.<br />
+2. Move to the appropriate directory: `cd two-separate-todos-react-redux-rematch`.<br />
 3. Run `yarn` or `npm install` to install dependencies.<br />
 4. Run `npm start` to see the example app at `http://localhost:3000`.